coralstakepool/coral-stakepool-8ff38/content/pages/index.md

     subtitle: 50% of profits donated to save coral reefs
     content: >
       Coral is a secure, high performance stake pool.
-With relays setup across 3 continents, we support the Cardano blockchain, and we give back half of the rewards to coral reefs reforestation projects and NGOs.
+With relays setup across 3 continents, we support the Cardano blockchain, and **we give back half of our pool's rewards to coral reefs reforestation projects and NGOs.**
     actions:
       - label: Adapools
         url: /pricing